richie-tt/qnap-nas-from-scratch/README.md

 - `igc` - driver for 2.5G ethernet
 - `vfat` - driver to access `boot` partition during boot

+Hooks:

+- `btrfs` - adding all BTRFS modules, which can be helpful to fix root partition
+- `mdadm_udev` - provide support for assembling RAID arrays via udev
+- `sd-network` - adding support for network
+- `sd-resolve` - adding support for resolving DNS names
+- `sd-clevis` - adding support for clevis
+- `lvm2` - Adds the device mapper kernel module and the lvm tool to the image.

 ```bash
 # /etc/mkinitcpio.conf